Fudantopology/Fudantopology.github.io/index.md

   closed geodesics and eigenvalues of random hyperbolic surfaces.
 This talk is based on some recent works of the speaker, Yunhui Wu, Yuxin He and Yuhao Xue.

 - Sep.
-19, Zhenghao, RaoRutgers University.
+19, Zhenghao Rao,Rutgers University.

   Time: 21:00 - 22:00 (Special Time)